-I founded Tornado Productions in 1999, combining exceptional technical and creative people and skills.
+I founded Tornado Productions in 1999, combining exceptional technical and creative people.

-Tornado helped pioneer some of common formats now seen in internet broadcasting (webcasting) around the world: from multi-format video/audio slidecasts + chatrooms, to 1-minute “daily lifestyle soaps” which are very similar to what you get on YouTube (which didn’t exist at the time).
+Tornado helped pioneer some of the common formats now seen in internet broadcasting (aka webcasting – see here for more history) around the world: from multi-format video/audio slidecasts + chatrooms, to 1-minute “daily lifestyle soaps” which are very similar to what you get on YouTube/TikTok (neither of which existed at the time).
 We worked across music, sport, lifestyle, documentary, education, advertising, and corporate communications, providing creative (design, video, sound, and production) and technical (coding, hosting, and network) support.
 It was ridiculously ambitious, and a lot of fun.

 Clients included Shell, Rolls Royce, Cisco, Yahoo!, UpMyStreet, Penguin, Channel Four, BBC, and Tate Modern.
 We sold to Servecast in 2003 (Servecast was then acquired by Level3 in 2007 for £22m in cash).

 Tornado provided services for a very diverse range of clients, including;

 - Logica & CMG (end-to-end corporate communications, including their merger)

 - Rolls Royce (facilitating internal communications and masterclasses)

 - Emap Plc (streaming Kiss100 and 13 other UK regional radio stations)

 - The Royal National Institute for the Blind (utilising voice recognition to make searchable archives)